reigncl/reign-utils/packages/action-sonar-scanner/README.md

-# Hello world docker action
+# Sonar Scanner docker action

 This action sonar scanner to projects with NodeJS.